r727327/ssh-manager/README.md

 3. Use the **Terminal** tab for command execution
 4. Use the **Files** tab for file management

-### Terminal Operations
-- Type commands directly in the terminal
-- Use arrow keys for command history
-- Press Ctrl+C to interrupt running commands
-- Terminal supports all standard features (vim, nano, top, etc.)

 ### File Operations
 - **Upload**: Select local files → right-click → Upload
 - **Download**: Select remote files → click Download button or right-click → Download